European hornet: Stings: case study

-Most cases of stings from V. crabro do not require medical attention, but rarely can be serious.
+Most cases of stings from V. crabro do not require medical attention, but in rare cases can be serious.
 A documented case requiring treatment displayed symptoms including tingling at the site of the sting, headaches, and shortness of breath.
 In the hospital, the victim was found to have a fast, irregular heartbeat with a blood pressure of 111/63.
-A subsequent EKG demonstrated atrial fibrillation with a rapid ventricular response.
-V. crabro venom contains neurotransmitters such as dopamine, serotonin, histamine and noradrenalineneurotoxin apamin, as well as enzymes phospholipase A and hyaluronidase, and proteins melittin and bradykinin.
+A subsequent ECG demonstrated atrial fibrillation with a rapid ventricular response.
+V. crabro venom contains neurotransmitters such as dopamine, serotonin, histamine and noradrenaline neurotoxin apamin, as well as enzymes phospholipase A and hyaluronidase, and proteins melittin and bradykinin.
 These compounds have been shown to cause episodes of tachycardia in smaller animals.
 The mechanism of the described attack is still undetermined, but the victim was possibly abnormally susceptible to vespine stings.
 Currently, the two most effective treatments for reactions are electrical cardioversion or propafenone.
 The victim in this case study was given an oral dose of propafenone (150 mg) and his atrial fibrillation resolved.